davismj/davismj.github.io/_posts/2017-9-1-easy-dialog.md

     this.visible = false;
   }

   // I create an open() function.
-By using view-model.ref in my viewModel, I will
+By using view-model.ref in my view model, I will
   // be able to call this function to open the modal. open() {
     this.visible = true;